-March 6, 2017 – The Friends of Brad Memorial Foundation (FOBMF) is pleased to announce its annual scholarship competition for young musicians in rural Northeastern Minnesota.
-High school seniors planning to pursue musical endeavors while attending college are invited to apply.
+For the sixth consecutive year, the Friends of Brad Memorial Foundation (FOBMF) is offering a scholarship opportunity for young musicians in rural Northeastern Minnesota.
+High school students graduating in 2016 who plan to pursue musical endeavors while attending college are invited to apply.

-Two $750 scholarships are available.
-These one-time scholarships are open to student musicians residing in rural areas of St. Louis, Itasca, Lake, and Cook counties (excluding Duluth).
-Strong preference will be given to students who plan to major in music and pursue music-related careers.
-Those with musical backgrounds who plan to participate in performance activities such as ensembles, bands, or choirs in college are encouraged to apply.
+The Foundation will grant two $500 scholarships in 2016.
+The one-time scholarships are open to student musicians residing in rural areas of St. Louis, Itasca, Lake, and Cook counties (excluding Duluth).
+Preference will be given to students planning to major in music and pursue music-related careers.
+Students with strong musical backgrounds who plan to participate in performance activities such as ensembles, bands, or choirs in college are encouraged to apply.

 The Friends of Brad Memorial Foundation